 PHARISEES and JESUS

 The Pharisees begin modern rabbinical schools.
 There were many different sects within Pharisaic belief: Hemerobaptists, Herodians, Gorothians, Ossaeans (also, spelled Osseaens, scribes) and other groups held basic Pharisaic views, but always with some differences.
 The two schools of thought which encompassed these many divergent attitudes were Shammai and Hillel.
-Shammai would be defined as more strict or legalist, the school of Hillel viewed as more compassionate.
+Shammai is defined as more strict or legalist, and the school of Hillel is viewed as more compassionate.

-Zealot radicals took the view of Shammai on trade between Jew and Gentile, that is, to not allow trade intercourse.
+Zealot radicals took the view of Shammai on trade between Jews and Gentiles, that is, to not allow trade intercourse.
 Hillel disagreed with this currently more popular viewpoint.
-In part, Hillel’s viewpoint might be considered a Judaic outreach perspective, but certainly, trade benefited the Jews, and under Roman taxation, any added revenues would be helpful.
-At the time of the Jesus ministry, the school of Shammai probably held more authority than Hillel.
-The murder of Stephen and James (AD 44) would almost certainly have come at the hands of the oppressive school of Shammai.
-Saul would have probably adhered to Shammai and admitted he was directly involved in the murder of Stephen.
-However, in the end, it is the school of Hillel that wins out.
+In part, Hillel’s viewpoint might be considered a Judaic outreach perspective, but certainly, trade benefited the Jews.
+Under Roman taxation, any added revenues would be helpful.
+At the time of Jesus’ ministry, the school of Shammai probably held more authority than Hillel.
+The murder of Stephen (AD 44) and James (AD 62) would almost certainly have come at the hands of the oppressive school of Shammai.
+However, in the end, the school of Hillel wins out.
 The destruction of the Temple in AD 69-70 sealed the fate of Shammai.
 The Sanhedrin accepted Hillel and rejected the stiff-necked Shammai, for the outlook of Shammai had brought only grief.

-The Pharisees themselves considered religious law as the law of the land, as it was intended to be, but they also came to consider the law as the religion itself, instead of a religion that contained laws.
-This attribution is seen by them as reverential.
+The Pharisees considered religious law as the law of the land, as it was intended to be.
+They also came to consider the law as the religion itself, instead of a religion that contained laws.
+This attribution becomes reverential.
 Jesus sees it as misguided and wholly legalistic.
 The Pharisees added to Mosaic law by imposing various cleansing rituals and prayers to accompany these rituals, probably drawn from the legalistic Qumran Essene, none of which were a part of Mosaic law.
 Jesus sees these rituals and the brief prayers that accompany them as superficial.
 Thus within Pharisaism, the law evolves to become the pronouncement of righteousness instead of the condition of the inner man.
-John and Jesus become the first prophets who directly challenge this interpretation of religion by law and ritual, as opposed to what might be described as the content of a man’s character.
+John and Jesus become the first prophets who directly challenge this interpretation of religion by law and ritual, as opposed to the content of a man’s character.

 The Pharisaic religious development infers an attempt at holiness by a constant attentiveness to the details of daily living, but in effect, it leaves the greater issues unattended––straining at the unclean gnat on the edge of a cup (Matt.
 23.24), but not attending to the true spiritual needs of the people, while “inside they [Pharisees] are full of extortion and self-indulgence (25).”
 These many Pharisaic laws and prayers, which have to be observed throughout the day, become nothing more than a burden and a stumbling block to true spirituality, which Jesus refers to on a number of occasions.
 Lawyered viewpoints replace more substantial spiritual viewpoints and insight, thereby stifling revelatory interpretation of scripture.

-The final revelatory interpretation concerning the Law and the Prophets is intended as the most essential act of the Messiah.
+The revelatory interpretation of the Law and the Prophets is the most essential act of the Messiah.
 It is Messiah who will interpret and fulfill the law, as Jesus states in Matthew 5:17, “Do not think I come to destroy the Law and the Prophets.
 I did not come to destroy but to fulfill.”